-IMBA Helps Diversify Colorado's Central Mountains Proposal, Expects Rep. Polis and Sen. Udall to Introduce Bills in 2014/2015
+IMBA Helps Diversify Colorado's Central Mountains Proposal, Expects Rep. Polis to re-introduce Bill in 2015

 There is a new era in public land conservation efforts.
 Colorado mountain bikers have been working effectively with conservation advocates on a new Central Mountains Land Protection proposal, and this has resulted a more localy crafted and broadly supported proposal.
-The resulting Wilderness and Special Management Area campaign includes three counties: Eagle, Pitkin and Summit.
+The resulting Wilderness and Recreation Management Area campaign includes two counties: Summit and eastern portions of Eagle County.

 Watch the IMBA film "Crossing the Divide" about the Central Mountains project for a more entertaining view of the work.

-In 2011, after months of work with IMBA clubs U.S. Rep. Jared Polis (CO-D) introduced a bill (H.R.
-1701, The Eagle and Summit County Wilderness Preservation Act) that would preserve the most important trails in this area.
+In 2014, after months of work with IMBA clubs U.S. Rep. Jared Polis (CO-D) introduced a bill that would preserve the most important trails in this area.
 Rep Polis has used boundary adjustments, corridors, and companion designations to produce model legislation that accommodates mountain biking.
-IMBA is a champion of companion designations, such as Special Management Areas, National Protection Areas, National Scenic Areas, National Conservation Areas or Wild and Scenic River designations.
+IMBA is a champion of companion designations, such as Special Management Areas, Recreation Areas, National Protection Areas, National Scenic Areas, National Conservation Areas or Wild and Scenic River designations.
 Companion designations offer a compliment to Wilderness to protect our public lands and do not restrict bicycle access.
 IMBA is proud of the hard work by our clubs and was happy to support Rep. Polis bill.
-However, the bill was unsucessful in the 112th Congress.
+However, the bill was unsucessful in the 113th Congress.

-Since then, mountain bike advocates have been working to help further diversify the proposal by expanding Special Management Areas to include bike-friendly protections to more recreational landscapes and assets and identifying additional locations ideal for specific trail expansions.
-We expect Rep. Polis to reintroduce his modified bill in 2014.
+Mountain bike advocates have been working to help the proposal by expanding the Recreation Management Area to include bike-friendly protections to more recreational landscapes and assets and identifying additional locations ideal for specific trail expansions.
+We expect Rep. Polis to reintroduce his latest bill in May 2015.

 “We are committed to protecting these lands for their ecological values while maintaining important bicycle trail access that drives the recreation economy.
 People from around the world come to Colorado's Central Mountains to hike, bike, ski, and fish and hunt.
-Businesses open or relocate here based on that quality life.
+Businesses open or relocate here based on that quality of life.
 The recreation economy depends on land protection and continued quality trail access.
-Therefore, we want to use the resources and energy generated by those interests to help create permanent land protection legislation,” says Aaron Clark, Director of IMBA’s Public Lands Initiative.
+Therefore, we want to use the resources and energy generated by those interests to help create permanent land protection legislation,” says Jason Bertolacci, IMBA's Colorado/Wyoming Regional Director.

 Call to Action!